gaidea/TikTok-Video-Downloader/README.md

 3. Select the **Latest** or **Popular** category.
 4. Click **Download Videos** and track progress.

-The downloaded videos will be saved in the `downloads/` folder.
+The downloaded videos will be saved in the `downloads/` folder, free of watermarks.

 ---
 ## 🔥 Contribution